ibrahimozden/smsProject/README.md

 can, can see sms reports (records), sms report
 You can see the details and get these reports according to the date filter.

+# Features
+Laravel as API infrastructure,
+Mysql as database,
+Tymon/Auth for security and
+swagger UI for Api frontend were used.

 # Swagger UI setup and annotation definitions were made.